S7rasshofer/Order-Rejects/README.md

 # Future Updates

-- Dynamic Templates, adding to the local folder will update the dropbox
+- Dynamic Templates, adding to the local folder will update the dropbox (Check)
 - Logg submissions instead of save letters
   - Using Excel
   - Using a Database